Peak Amps vs Cranking Amps (and more)

-Joules – you can find a very detailed explanation on Wikipedia here but for the jump starter situation, just forget them
+Joules – you can find a very detailed explanation on Wikipedia here but for the car battery jump starter situation, just forget them

 In general, higher cranking amp ratings are better as this would be the actual power to start your battery.
 A jump starter with at least a 500 CCA rating should be able to start just about any vehicle with a dead battery.
 When is comes to peak amps, 1000 peak amp battery booster should start vast majority of common engines.

-Speaking of peak power ratings, should you have multiple vehicles, you just need one jump starter for all of them.
+Speaking of peak power ratings, should you have multiple vehicles, you just need one car battery jump starter for all of them.
 Just make sure that it can start the largest vehicle.
-No need to worry about overloading the electrical circuits of smaller vehicles because the jump starters will only pull in enough power to start your car.
+No need to worry about overloading the electrical circuits of smaller vehicles because the battery jump starters will only pull in enough power to start your car.
 When using a jump starter, power will flow into the dead battery and to the starter motor both, that is why it is harder to start a car with a battery that is completely dead, the dead battery will absorb more of the power.

 If you suspect that your battery is dead or about to go dead, make sure to get the highest cold cranking amp rating.
 In case your battery dies, then this kind of jump box has the highest chance of reviving the dead battery.